 - The join table (

-) will have two columns:student_id
+student_course) will have two columns:student_idandcourse_id.

 - The join table (